KiyonoKara/File-Size-Scala/README.md

   </p>
 </div>

-An simple program that prints a human-readable file size from a given path.
+A simple program that prints a human-readable file size from a given path.

 ## Overview
 This project makes use of Java's IO and NIO libraries.
 The software is simply made to return the size of a file labeled with its units, thus being human-readable.

 ## Usage
- Format file sizes for people to read, getting some data or insight regarding a file's size.
+Formats file sizes for humans to read, gets some data or insight regarding a file's size.

 ## Project Status
 Complete.